renggap/QiBlog/README.md

 ---

-**QiBlog** - A modern, beautiful, and secure flat-file CMS that prioritizes user experience and developer happiness.
+**QiBlog v2** - A modern, beautiful, and secure flat-file CMS that prioritizes user experience and developer happiness.
 Built with ❤️ and attention to detail.